 A day of competition at the YESC Regional Celebration of STEM

-60 young people from both primary and secondary schools across Highland and Moray gathered at Scottish School of Forestry to take part in SCDI’s Young Engineers and Science Clubs (YESC) Regional Celebration of STEM (Science, Technology, Engineering and Maths) in partnership with Confor, Crown Estate Scotland, The Scottish Forestry Trust and The Royal Academy of Engineering Ingenious Award.
+On 1st June 2022 50 young people from primary and secondary schools across Orkney gathered at King Street Halls to participate in Scottish Council for Development and Industry’s (SCDI) Young Engineers and Science Clubs (YESC) Regional Celebration of STEM (Science, Technology, Engineering and Maths).
+The event was hosted in partnership with Repsol Sinopec Resources UK Limited and The Royal Academy of Engineering.

-The event included a primary and secondary STEM competition, with industry volunteers and partners each providing a five-minute, hands-on challenge focusing on teamwork and problem solving.
-The challenge doubles up as an opportunity to provide the young people with an insight into the different career paths available in the STEM industry.
+The event included a primary and secondary school STEM competition, with industry volunteers and partners each providing a short hands-on challenge focusing on teamwork and problem solving.
+The challenge doubled up as an opportunity to provide the pupils with an insight into different career paths available in the STEM industry.

-The primary school STEM Challenge winner was Avoch Primary.
-The secondary school STEM Challenge winner was Elgin High School.
+The primary school STEM Challenge winner was Papdale Primary.
+The secondary school STEM Challenge winner was Sanday Junior High.

-Schools presented a wide range of their STEM projects to a team of judges to win the ‘Club of the Year’ titles (primary and secondary) along with trophies for their Climate Smarter project models.
-The 2022 Club of the Year titles were awarded to Kyleakin Primary and Charleston Academy.
-Muirtown Primary and Culloden Academy scooped the Climate Smarter top prize.
+Schools presented a wide range of their STEM projects to win the ‘Club of the Year’ titles (primary and secondary).
+Our judges spoke to the young people as they presented their display.
+The 2022 Club of the Year titles were awarded to Shapinsay Community School – Team 2 (P1-4) and Westray Junior High.

-Secondary STEM Challenge Winner – Elgin High School
+Secondary STEM Challenge Winner – Sanday Junior High

-Primary Regional Club of the Year Winner – Kyleakin Primary
+Primary Regional Club of the Year Winner – Shapinsay Community School – Team 2 (P1-4)

-Secondary Regional Club of the Year Winner – Charleston Academy
+Secondary Regional Club of the Year Winner – Westray Junior High